-4. Am I also doing Ice climbing?
+4. Will I also be Ice climbing?

 Every day at noon we conduct an ice climbing tour.
 For our ice climbers we provide our special mountaineering boots, as normal boots do not function properly for this activity.
 Our boots are equipped with a fully stiff sole that makes it easier to successfully climb the ice.
 We highly advise that you bring gloves for this tour, as they will protect your hands from the sharp ice.

 You will walk up the glacier and your guide will set up the climbing system before you start climbing.
 You will be attached to a rope during the whole duration of the climb, so there is no chance of falling and hurting yourself.
 Safety first!

 Our guides will teach you the basic techniques and assist you to the best of their abilities to ensure you have an amazing experience on your first time climbing the glacier ice.